rmosolgo/graphql-ruby/guides/schema/dynamic_types.md

 ### Using `def arguments(context)` and `def get_argument(name, context)`

-Also, you can implement `def arguments(context)` on your base field class to return a Hash of `{ String => GraphQL::Schema::Argument }` and `def get_argument(name, context)` to return a {{ "GraphQL::Schema::Argument" | api_doc }} or `nil`. .
+Also, you can implement `def arguments(context)` on your base field class to return a Hash of `{ String => GraphQL::Schema::Argument }` and `def get_argument(name, context)` to return a [GraphQL::Schema::Argument](rdoc-ref:GraphQL::Schema::Argument) or `nil`. .
 If you take this approach, you might want some custom field classes for any types or resolvers that use these methods.
 That way, you don't have to reimplement the method for _all_ the fields in the schema.

 ### Hidden Input Types